 Many women in perimenopause and menopause struggle with weight loss due to the many myths out there!

-There are a number of reasons for this (estrogen dominance, sluggish thyroid, cortisol dysregulation), but they rarely involve the tired “calories in/calories out” formula (despite what your doctor may tell you).
+There are many reasons for midlife weight gain (estrogen dominance, sluggish thyroid, cortisol dysregulation).
+Still, they rarely involve the tired “calories in/calories out” formula (despite what your doctor may tell you).

-There’s also a lot of pain when it comes to our relationships with food and body.
+In addition to confusing advice, we have a lot of pain regarding our relationships with food and the body.
 We assign “good” and “bad” labels to foods.
 But really, food is neutral.
 It is neither good nor bad unless we decide it is.
-We resort to strategies that are focused on pushing, white-knuckling, under-eating, and over-exercising which further damages metabolism and hormone balance.
+We resort to strategies focused on pushing, white-knuckling, under-eating, and over-exercising, which further damages metabolism and hormone balance.
 None of this works!

-When I was creating my class, I found a book called The Slow Down Diet by Marc David.
+When creating my class, I found a book called The Slow Down Diet by Marc David.
 I was so blown away by his message and method that I incorporated it into the class material.
-I still use his principles to work with my 1-1 clients because the weight gain issues have NOT disappeared.
+Even though I no longer teach Scrap the Scale, I still use his principles to work with my 1-1 clients because the weight gain issues in perimenopause have NOT disappeared.

 As I begin this series about weight loss for January, I’d like to share 4 myths he touches on at the beginning of the book.